remoteroast/remoteroast.github.io/_posts/2023-07-23-bordertown.md

 <br>
 <br>

-<h5>Mellow-Chill Working Border</h5>
+<h5>Remote Work Environment: on the Chill-Mellow Border</h5>

-<p>Bordertown's chill environment allowed us to be productive and get a ton of work done.
+<p>(Yes, that headline is a stretch shh).
+Bordertown's chill environment allowed us to be productive and get a ton of work done.
 Their seating area is separated from the ordering counter and the entrance, so there are minimal distractions from people coming in and out.
 They had enough outlets and it's simultaneously not loud nor eerily quiet that it makes it a good place to take a virtual meeting.</p>

 <p>The one bad thing about Bordertown is the parking.
 Although there are quite a bit of parking spots, they are ridiculously expensive.
 I am talking $2 per hour and $4 when there is an event taking palce at Huntington Bank Stadium.
 Since most lattes can end up costing nearly $8, you'd be paying double what it's worth with 4 hours of parking (or 2 if you get unlucky).</p>